0xEigenLabs/eigen-zkvm/starky/README.md

 > 1. generate the plookup identities
 > 2. generate the permutation check identities (linear constraints)
 > 3. generate the commitment polynomial
-> 4. generate FRI polyonmial (composite polynomial)
+> 4. generate FRI polynomial (composite polynomial)

 5. [SLOW]calculate the merkle proof of quotient polynomial(Q), the plookup polynomial(H1H2), the target polynomial (Z), and the composite polynomial(C)